hemidactylus/mlops-speedrun-spamclassifier/README.md

 - the "Inbox API", when receiving a new message, will:
   + contact the model-serving API to get the "v2" features;
   + contact the feature server to push them to the feature store, for later online usage;
-  + write the SMS to the database table for the user-data API.
+  + write the SMS to the database table for the user-data API: to do that, we add a "write SMS" endpoint to the latter service;
 - the client will ask the feature server for the features of a SMS, based on its `sms_id`.
 - it will then query the `features_to_prediction` endpoint in the model-serving API to get the ham/spam status of a message;
 - (we need a backfill job to prepare the `labeled_sms_2` features for the messages that are already in the inbox);

+##### User-data API